 This diesel engine has been developed to take advantage of the high energy content and generally lower cost No. 2 Ultra Low Sulfur diesel fuel or No. 2 Ultra Low Sulfur climatized diesel fuels.
-Experience has shown that it also operates on No. 1 Ultra Low Sulfur diesel fuels or other fuels within specification.

-- If you accidentally fill the fuel tank with gasoline on your diesel vehicle, do not start the vehicle.
-If you restart your vehicle you risk damage the engine and fuel system.
-Please call your authorized dealer for service. - A maximum blend of 5% biodiesel meeting ASTM specification D-975 may be used with your diesel engine without any adjustments to regular service schedules. - Commercially available fuel additives are not necessary for the proper operation of your diesel engine. - No. 1 Ultra Low Sulfur diesel fuel should only be used where extended arctic conditions (-10°F or -23°C) exist.
+- If you accidentally fill the fuel tank with gasoline on vour diesel vehicle, do not start the engine.
+Damage to the engine and fuel system could occur.
+Please call vour authorized dealer for service. - A maximum blend of 5% biodiesel meeting ASTM specification D-975 may be used with your diesel 4 engine without any adjustments to regular service schedules. - · Commercially available fuel additives are not necessary for the proper operation of your diesel engine. - No. 1 Ultra Low Sulfur diesel fuel should only be used where extended arctic conditions (-10°F or -23°C) exist.